-A term used to describe the action of pressing a mouse button (usually the left mouse button if the mouse has two buttons) one or more times.
-Depending on the computer you are using or the software program you are in will change the action performed when clicking the mouse button.
+Click is a term used to describe the action of pressing a mouse button (usually the left mouse button, if the mouse has two buttons) one or more times.
+Depending on the computer you are using or the software program you're in changes the action performed when clicking the mouse button.

 Types of mouse clicks and mouse click options

 Pressing and releasing the mouse button performs an action if you clicked on a button, icon, file menu, or another object.
 For example, when you single-click a hyperlink in a browser, that link is opened.
 With a mouse with two or more buttons, the single-click defaults to the left mouse button, which may also be known as left-clicking.

 For right-handed users, the left-click is done with the index finger on the right hand.